 Bulkier storage

-PetSafe Easy Walk Leash – Best Training Leash for Wichita Kansas Ordinances
+PetSafe Easy Walk Leash – Best Training Leash for Wichita, Kansas, Ordinances

 PetSafe Easy Walk Leash attaches front-and-back for Wichita’s 6-foot streets.
 Its no-pull design trains reactive dogs swiftly.
 Local trainers recommend it for compliance.

-Martingale loop prevents escapes during distractions.
+The martingale loop prevents escapes during distractions.
 Nylon coating repels dirt from urban paths.
 Available in ordinance-friendly lengths.

 Kansas walkers note calmer strolls post-training.
 It reduces citations by improving control.
 Ideal for strict city codes.